 The 2014 Stockholm Junior Water Prize International Final takes place during the World Water Week in Stockholm, August 31 – September 5, 2014.
-The award ceremony will take place September 3 in Stockholm City Centre.
+The award ceremony will take place September 3 at Grand Hôtel in the heart of Stockholm.
 Good luck to all finalists!

 Hot topics for the 2014 Stockholm Junior Water Prize

 For 17 years, Stockholm Junior Water Prize has congregated the world’s most imaginative young minds for an outstanding competition in the capital of Sweden, encouraging their continued interest in water and sustainability issues.

 Each year, thousands of participants in over 30 countries all around the globe join national competitions in hopes of earning the chance to represent their nation at the international final held during the World Water Week in Stockholm.